 If you are planning on visiting at least a couple of attractions when visiting London, the London Pass may be a good-value option for you.
 When you buy a London Pass, you choose a pass that is valid for 1, 2, 3, 6 or 10 days.
 So, to know which pass to choose and get the most out of it, you need to plan ahead and know which attractions you would want to visit and over how many days.

 Our sightseeing London Pass itineraries and routes have been designed to visit as many attractions as possible to get the best value out of London Pass.
 We have calculated what it would cost to visit these attractions without the pass to show how much money you can save by having a London Pass to visit these attractions.

-The truth is that the more days you buy the London Pass for, the better value it becomes as each extra day costs around an additional £20.
-Due to the price of many London attractions, this is quickly made back by visiting just one or two attractions each day.
+The truth is that the more days you buy the London Pass for, the better value it becomes, as each extra day costs around an additional £20.
+Due to the price of many London attractions, this is quickly made back by visiting just one or two attractions daily.